lananolana/test-data-generator/README.md

 # test-data-generator
-Generate fake data for testing in one click using Telegram bot: random users with valid data, files in many formats and credit cards.
+Generate fake data for testing in one click using Telegram bot: random users, credit cards, text and files in many formats.